tradingstrategy-ai/docs/source/learn/posts/portfolio-construction/portfolio-construction-model.rst

 What is portfolio construction?
 -------------------------------

-Portfolio construction a :term:`trading strategy method <trading strategy>` of selecting securities optimally to achieve maximum returns while taking minimum risk.
+:term:`Portfolio construction` a :term:`trading strategy method <trading strategy>` method of selecting securities optimally to achieve maximum returns while taking minimum risk.

 It involves understanding how different asset classes, funds, and weightings impact each other and an investor's objectives